NLeSC/guide/language_guides/python.md

 * For run-time configuration via command-line options, the built-in [`argparse`](https://docs.python.org/library/argparse.html) module usually suffices.
 * A more complete solution is [`ConfigArgParse`](https://github.com/bw2/ConfigArgParse).
 This (almost) drop-in replacement for `argparse` allows you to not only specify configuration options via command-line options, but also via (ini or yaml) configuration files and via environment variables.
 * Other popular libraries are [`click`](https://click.palletsprojects.com) and [`fire`](https://google.github.io/python-fire/).
+* [Typer](https://typer.tiangolo.com): make a CLI app by using type hints with runtime effects.
+Very low on boilerplate for simple cases, but also allows for more complex cases.
+Uses `click` internally.